Visiting Christ the Redeemer Statue in Rio; How To Do It!

 This hike is tough, it’s steep and it’s sweaty so be prepared if you take it on – proper shoes, water etc, and enjoy!

-My Experience at Christ the Redeemer
+My Experience Visiting Christ the Redeemer

 I was loving Brazil.
 The World Cup was on, I was with old friends, the sun was shining and it was a big party zone.
 When we decided to visit Christ the Redeemer it was late afternoon.
 I was with a friend of mine who scored me my free ticket to the World Cup Final, anyway, we descended on Corcovado train station and there was a huge queue.

 It was stupid of us, it was peak season AND the World Cup.
 My buddy lost a leg a few years ago though and Brazil is very accommodating to people with disabilities, so John being John, he managed to bypass the queue for all of us!
 Before long we were on the tram and on the way up.
+We arrived in time to see the sunset, more by luck than planning.

 Once you get up to the foot of the statue, there are HUNDREDS of people.
 Try to phase them out of your mind, but it’s packed up there and I’d by lying if I said it didn’t taint the experience a little.
 It’s tough even to take a photo when it’s so rammed, but the views are spectacular and the fact that you can see the huge statue, one you’ve seen on the news, on movies, on TV for years, is right there is amazing.